-Emotions play an essential role in many aspects of our daily lives, including decision making, perception, learning, rational thinking and actions.
-Assessing emotions is a key to understanding human being.
-Therefore, emotion classification provides a great step towards aiding people, e.g. disable care, brain-computer interfaces.
+Emotions play an essential role in many aspects of our daily lives, including decision making, perception, learning, rational thinking and behavior.
+Assessing emotions is key to understanding human nature.
+Emotion classification1 is a step towards aiding people such as in care taking and designing brain-computer interfaces.